In Hollywood, you will hear one particular lie all the time.

 John’s screenwriter co-host, Craig Mazin, elaborates:

 Unless there’s money, the answer is no. Isn’t that terrible?
 And it’s so unfortunate because there’s thousands and thousands — so many wonderful, creative ways for people to say no to you.
 And so many of them sound like yes, which is horrifying really to contemplate, but it’s human nature.
 Nobody really likes saying no to somebody.
-Nobody wants to be mean.
-No one wants to see that look reflected back to them.

 If you’re not getting any money, the answer is probably “No.”